jiamingluuu/notes/database/DDIA.md

 *Consistent hashing* is a technique used to distribute keys uniformly across a cluster of nodes.
 The goal is minimizing the number of keys that needed to be moved when nodes are added, removed from the cluster.

+#### Skewed Workloads and Relieving Hot Spots
+Although we can distribute key evenly by using hashing, the issue of hot spot still remains in the case of all queries are rw to the same key, for instance, celebrities.

+### Partitioning and Secondary Indexes
+A secondary index is often used to searching for occurrences of a particular
+value: find all action of user `123`, find all articles containing the word `apple`.

+#### Partitioning Secondary Indexes by Document
+Each partition maintains its own secondary indexes, covering only the documents in that partition.
+This is called *local index*.
+Database automatically tag each item.
+For instance, whenever a car is added to the database, adds it to the list of document IDs for the index entry `color:red`.
+- But because there is no guarantee for having the item with same tag in the same partition, so query needs to be sent to all partitions.
+This querying approach is called *scatter/gather*, which prone to tail latency amplification.

+#### Partitioning Secondary Indexes by Term
+Construct a *global index* that covers data in all partitions.
+- Global index must also be partitioned, for instance, colors starting with the letter `a` to `r` appears in partition 0, `s` to `z` appears in partition 1.
+- This is kind of index is called *term-partitioned*.
+- Faster reads as only need to request to the partition containing the term that it wants.
+- Slower writes as single write request may affect multiple partitions of the index.

+### Rebalancing Partitions
+*Rebalancing* refers to the process of moving load from one node to another in the cluster.
+#### Strategies for Rebalancing
+Do not use the *hash mod N* strategy for rebalancing, where N is the number of nodes.
+- Issue with this strategy is that when the number of node changes frequently, rebalancing also happens frequently.

+Fixed number of partitions:
+- In this configuration, the number of partition is usually fixed when the database is first set up and not changed afterward.
+- If a node is added to the cluster, the new node can steal a few partitions from every existing node until partitions are fairly distributed once again.

+Dynamic partitioning:

+#### Operations: Automatic or Manual Rebalancing